Salmon with Honey, Ginger and Chili Sauce

 Instructions

-2. Warm a large nonstick skillet with 1 tbsp of oil over medium heat; swirl to evenly coat the pan.
+2. Warm a large nonstick skillet with 1 tbsp of oil over medium heat; swirl to evenly coat.

-3. Add salmon to the pan and cook on one side for 3½ to 4 minutes.
-You’ll know it’s ready to flip when the salmon easily lifts from the pan.
+3. Add salmon to the skillet and cook for 3½ to 4 minutes on one side, flipping when it easily lifts from the pan.

-6. To make the sauce, combine the vinegar, soy sauce, honey, oil, sambal, garlic and ginger in a small saucepan; turn on the heat and bring to a boil.
+6. To make the sauce, combine vinegar, soy sauce, honey, oil, sambal, garlic, and ginger in a small saucepan and bring to a boil.

-8. Serve salmon topped with the sauce and garnished with scallions (optional)
+10. Serve the salmon topped with the sauce and garnished with scallions (optional).

 Notes